 The technical information included in this MDA, unless otherwise stated, has been reviewed and approved by Donald S. Bubar, P. Geo., President and Chief Executive Officer of the Company and Dr. William Mercer, P. Geo., Vice-President, Operations of the Company.
-Mr. Bubar and Dr. Mercer are both Qualified Persons under National Instrument 43-101 ("NI 43-101").
+Mr. Bubar and Dr. Mercer are both qualified persons under National Instrument 43-101 - Standards of Disclosure for Mineral Projects ("NI 43-101").